-The IS polarization estimate for the second option that includes stars 2--9 is presented in Table~\ref{table:ism} (also shown as a dotted circle in Fig.~\ref{fig:qu_ism_three}).
-This IS estimate accounts for the variation of the IS polarization from East to West on the sky plane, as well as the dependence of the IS polarization on the distance between the source and the observer.
-This way estimated IS PD is slightly higher in the $B$ and $R$ bands relative to that for stars 2--5 but lower in the $V$ band.
+The IS polarization estimate for the second option that includes stars 2--9 is presented in Table~\ref{table:avgism} (also shown as a dotted circle in Fig.~\ref{fig:qu_ism_three}).
+This IS estimate accounts for the variation in the IS polarization from east to west on the sky plane, as well as the dependence of the IS polarization on the distance between the source and the observer.
+This way the estimated IS PD is slightly higher in the $B$ and $R$ bands relative to that for stars 2--5 but lower in the $V$ band.

-Figure~\ref{fig:qu_ism_three} shows on the $q$--$u$ plane the three IS polarization estimates given in Table~\ref{table:ism} as solid, dashed, and dotted circles of $3\sigma$ error radius, respectively.
-In the all bands, the IS estimate slightly shifts towards higher $u$ value for the latter two estimates (largest increase seen in the $V$ band), while the $q$ parameter remains consistent.
+Figure~\ref{fig:qu_ism_three} shows on the $q$--$u$ plane the three IS polarization estimates given in Table~\ref{table:avgism} as solid, dashed, and dotted circles of a $3\sigma$ error radius, respectively.
+In all the bands, the IS estimate slightly shifts toward a higher $u$ value for the latter two estimates (largest increase seen in the $V$ band), while the $q$ parameter remains consistent.